-The use of cell phones by student during school hours is not permitted.
+Pursuant to Rocky River City School District policy 5136 - WIRELESS COMMUNICATION DEVICES, the use of cell phones or personal communication devices (e.g., iPads, iWatches, and similar devices by students during school hours is not permitted.
 Goldwood and Kensington are equipped with phones in all classrooms making communication in emergency situations possible.
 The school is not responsible for personal cell phones or similar electronic devices students may bring to school.

 School phones are for official use and not generally available for student use.
 The school will call for a forgotten lunch or other critical items when necessary.
 As remembering assignments, instruments, books, and permission forms are part of developing responsibility, students generally are not permitted to use the telephone for these matters.
+Wireless Communication Devices (WCD's) use on School Sponsored Transportation Students in grades PK-2 may possess WCD's on school vehicles provided they are powered off, except with prior administrative authorization.
+Students in grades 3-5 may use WCD's while riding to and from school on a school bus or other Board-provided vehicles or on a school bus or Board-provided vehicle during school-sponsored activities, at the discretion of the bus driver, teacher/advisor/coach.